Twisted cohomology for hyperbolic three manifolds

 When $n = 2$, this is Weil's infinitesimal rigidity in the compact case, and Garland's $L^2$-infinitesimal rigidity in the noncompact case.
-This has been generalised to cone three manifolds by Hodgson-Kerckhoff \cite{HKJdG}, Weiss \cite{Weiss} and Bromberg \cite{Bromberg}.
+This has been generalized to cone three manifolds by Hodgson-Kerckhoff \cite{HKJdG}, Weiss \cite{Weiss} and Bromberg \cite{Bromberg}.

 Let $X(M,\operatorname{SL}(n, \mathbf C))$ be the variety of characters of $\pi_1(M)$ in $\operatorname{SL}(n,\mathbf C)$.
 The character of $\rho_n$ is denoted by $\chi_{\rho_n}$.
 From the previous theorem and standard results on the variety of characters, we deduce: